firesurfer/AvrSimulator/README.md

 * cmake
 * gcc/g++

+The following are optional but useful, otherwise you have to change the `setup_build.sh` script:

 * ccache
 * gold

+For building avr code:

 * avr-gcc

 Afterwards you can simply step into the `build/machine` or `build/tests` folder and run `make`.